davchezt/TickCollectorPluginUE4/README.md

     }
  ```

-Step 4- override CollectionTick() and implement your tick logic there, if you want you can call Super::Tick()
+- Override CollectionTick() and implement your tick logic there, if you want you can call Super::Tick()

 ```cpp
 // .h